You are $75 away from free shipping

-Beyond shampoo and conditioner, a hair serum can also help static hair.
-Use the L’Oréal Paris EverSleek Frizz Finish Oil-in-Serum with the above pair of shampoo and conditioner.
-This hair serum instantly polishes and smooths frizz, strand-by-strand, while creating a humidity barrier to help block out frizz and lock in shine.
-After shampooing and conditioning, apply 1-2 pumps to damp hair and distribute evenly, then style as usual.
+Beyond shampoo and conditioner, a hair serum can also help tame static hair.
+Use the L’Oréal Paris EverSleek Frizz Finish Oil-in-Serum with the above shampoo and conditioner pairing.
+This hair serum instantly polishes and smooths frizz strand-by-strand, while creating a humidity barrier to help block out frizz and lock in shine.
+After shampooing and conditioning, apply one to two pumps to damp hair and distribute evenly, then style as usual.
 You can also use a small amount on dry hair to smooth flyaways and add shine.

-When all else fails, rocking a braided updo is a great way to hide static hair this winter.
+When all else fails, rocking a braided updo is a great way to hide static hair.
+Also, braids are super trendy at the moment!
 Our favorite?
 The crown braid.
 Not sure how to do this style?
 No worries!
 We’ve got a tutorial for you below.

 Get the look by following these simple steps:

-Step 1: Spray with dry shampoo.
 Dry shampoo can help add some texture to your hair.
-Spritz on the L’Oréal Paris Elvive Extraordinary Clay Dry Shampoo to your roots, then distribute through the lengths of your hair.
+Spritz one onto your roots, then distribute through the lengths of your hair.

-Step 4: Tug at your braids.
-Create the appearance of thicker braids by gently tugging them.
+Create the appearance of thicker braids by gently tugging at them.

 One of the best static hair products you can use this winter is hair spray.
 Here’s an easy beauty hack: Spritz your comb with the L’Oréal Paris Advanced Hairstyle LOCK IT Weather Control Hairspray, then gently glide it through your hair.
-This hair spray features a lightweight mist that locks out humidity while locking in smooth style.
-You can also use this hairspray to help secure any hairstyle.
+This hair spray comes out in a lightweight mist that locks out humidity while locking in your smooth style—or any hairstyle you choose to rock.